Frequently Asked Questions

 Who are the school leaders be accountable to for the success of the school, if not the Local Authority?

 As with all academies, ultimate accountability lies with the Regional Schools Commissioner and the DFE.
 At local level, the school has a Local Governing Body, who are accountable to the Trust Trustees and Members.
 The regular monitoring of the school is conducted by the Trust's Senior Leadership Team, of which Mr Dent is part of, as the Trust's Director of Education.

 Is it a ‘selective school’?

 No, our admissions policy is similar to other schools in the area.
 We are an inclusive school and all children are welcome.

 Will the school be inspected by OFSTED?

-Yes – usually in its third year of operation.
+Yes – usually in its third year of operation, but this has been delayed due to COVID-19.
 The school also had to be inspected by OFSTED as part of the pre-opening arrangements for the school, where policies were reviewed ,plans scrutinised and leaders questioned.
 The OFSTED visit confirmed that the school was likely to meet all of the standards expected of it.
 The Trust has significant OFSTED inspection expertise within its central team.

 If you have any more questions please send them to the team using the